Juuune/Kickstarter_Analysis/README.md

-# An Analysis of Kickstarter Campaigns.
+# Analysis on kickstarter campaigns.
+## Overview
-Data analysis on Kickstarter data to uncover trends and facts in successful campaigns.
+An analysis to find trends on successful crowdfunding projects of kickstarter campaigns.

 ## Techniques used
 - Microsoft Excel with vlookup, pivot and plots

+# Initial analysis : to understand kickstater data
 ## Parent Category Statistics
 ![ParentCategoryOutcomes.PNG](https://github.com/Juuune/Kickstarter_Analysis/blob/master/ParentCategoryOutcomes.PNG)
 - Conducted campaign's success statistics for Parent Category and We can see that theater has most campaigns, total of 912 in U.S.